Worried about living a life of poverty during your golden years? Longevity insurance is a little-known policy that could prevent that!

 The number of people living past their 100th birthday is growing.
 So when you stop working, the great anxiety inherent in retirement planning is not knowing how much to save for later in life vs. how much you can afford to live on and spend in the early years of your retirement.

-Enter the longevity insurance policy.
-It is a simple insurance product you buy that most people will never get the benefit of.
+Longevity insurance is a simple insurance product you buy that most people will never get the benefit of.
 That’s because it doesn’t start paying a living benefit until you hit 85!

-Insurers offer a great benefit on longevity policies.
-Why?
-Because they know from actuarial tables that most people who buy the policy won’t live to receive any money.
+Insurers offer a great benefit on longevity policies, which are actually a kind of deferred annuity.
+They know from actuarial tables that most people who buy the policy won’t live to receive any money.
 But if you do live to age 85, you get that nice monthly check.

-You won’t hear a lot of insurance agents talk about longevity policies because the commissions on them are so small.
-But they can be a great idea for so many situations where people might otherwise outlive their money.
+But here’s the thing: You won’t hear a lot of insurance agents talk about longevity policies because the commissions on them are so small.

-If you want to explore the idea of buying a policy, ask the agent for ‘the insurance policy that doesn’t pay any money until age 85.’
-They’ll know what you mean; different people call it different things, but they’ll know what you mean based on that description.
+You may also be able to work with a fee-only financial planner to purchase a longevity annuity, according to Clark.
+The key is to ask them for “the insurance policy that doesn’t pay any money until age 85.”
+Different people call it different things, but they’ll know what you mean based on that description.

-A longevity insurance policy is kind of like a life annuity.
-People tend to buy either of them in $100,000 increments.
-The money you put down generates far more income each month than you could on your own.
+Remember, a longevity insurance policy is a form of a life annuity — which is the kind that Clark actually likes.
+People tend to buy them in $100,000 increments.
+And the money you put down generates far more income each month than you could on your own.

 The optimum time to buy longevity insurance is at the time of retirement.
-It could prevent you from living a life in poverty if you don’t have to.
-Of course, when you do buy longevity insurance, the money you use is no longer available for your heirs.
+It could prevent you from living a life of poverty if you don’t have to.